 I chuckled this morning when reading the paper.
 The big financial news this week is the Department of Justice suit against Bank of America for the sale of residential mortgage backed securities.
 The article claims the plaintiff’s bar “is abuzz” over the government’s use of a little known law called the Financial Institutions Reform, Recovery and Enforcement Act of 1989 – FIRREA for short.
 Although some lawyers may never heard of FIRREA, it has quickly become the weapon of choice for justice officials in bank fraud cases.
 Whistleblowers like the law as well because a companion statute allows cash awards.

 Congress passed FIRREA shortly after the savings and loan crisis during the 1980’s.
-Although the law was originally drafted to address a wide range of regulatory shortcomings in the s & l industry, its anti-fraud provisions are used today to address problems throughout the banking industry.
-It’s scope is not limited to savings and loans.
+Although the law was originally drafted to address a wide range of regulatory shortcomings in the savings and loan industry, its anti-fraud provisions are used today to address problems throughout the banking industry.
+Its scope is not limited to savings and loans.

 Prosecutors like the statute because its anti-fraud provisions have a lower burden of proof.
 The penalty provisions require prosecutors to prove their case by a mere preponderance of the evidence.
 That means they simply must show that the bank more likely than not committed a violation.